 Caldwell is humble to a fault, but he makes the assertion with conviction beyond irony.
 In addition to being exceptionally earnest, he is also very articulate, and writing is yet another medium for him to express himself.
 His lucid writing style is not far removed from the measured stream of consciousness of his speech—more deliberate, perhaps, but with the same winsome eloquence and dry wit—which evokes an immediate sense of intimacy both in person and on screen.
 As a longtime performing artist, he is clearly comfortable in front of an audience, and "Teaching Cancer to Cry" is about as candid as the Internet gets; his readers respond in kind with unanimously sympathetic comments.

-The launch of the blog coincided with Caldwell's exploration of photography as another creative outlet, and he still laments the recent redesign of Flickr, which was (and still is) his only social media presence.
+The launch of the blog coincided with Caldwell's pursuit of photography as another creative outlet, and he still laments the recent redesign of Flickr, which was (and still is) his only social media presence.
 He acknowledges that the community made him a better photographer and offered their support when he was initially diagnosed with cancer, not to mention the site's instrumental role in Fast Boy Cycles: "When I began building bikes, I already had an audience.
 Because of Flickr, I have never had to advertise, and I have never been without work."

 So too did Caldwell's Flickr following offer their support when he was initially diagnosed with cancer, when he turned to self-portraiture as "a way of understanding what the hell was happening to my body—taking a picture of myself and realizing that my face was melting."
 These images implicitly and explicitly serve as a document of his mortality—his lifework, if you will—over the course of five years of affliction and recovery.
 Following his initial reaction to the new Flickr, Caldwell has since launched his own photography site, where he has had some success selling batches of his photographs (all of which he prints himself).